Geoarbitrage is short for geographic arbitrage.

 “Be worthy of a worthy mate.” —Charlie Munger.

 Besides looks, let's talk about skills.
-An average westerner in Asia could quickly get a job teaching English, French, or Spanish with good pay by local standards; What you think of as common and ordinary skills might be worth a lot more in other countries due to their local scarcity.
+An average Westerner in Asia could quickly get a job teaching English, French, or Spanish with a really good pay by local standards; What you think of as common and ordinary skills might be worth a lot more in other countries due to their local scarcity.

 The trick here is knowing that scarcity creates value.